dharshan004/Ex_11_ANIMATION/README.md

 Android Studio(Latest Version)

 ## ALGORITHM:

-1.Start a new Android project in Android Studio.
-2.Create UI elements (TextView, ImageView, Buttons) in activity_main.xml.
-3.Define animations in the res/anim directory (blink.xml, fade.xml, zoom.xml, clockwise.xml, etc.).
-4.Implement the animation logic in MainActivity.java by loading and applying the animations to the ImageView.
-5.Link buttons to their respective animation methods using the onClick attribute.
-6.Run the app to verify the animations.
+Step 1: start the program.

+Step 2: write the code for xml and java code.

+Step 3: write the code for animation.

+Step 4: Run the program.

+Step 5: stop the program.

 ## PROGRAM:
 ```
 /*

 Program to display animation operation”.
-Developed by: S DHARSHAN
+Developed by: dharshan S
-Registeration Number : 2122222040036
+Registeration Number : 212222040036

 */
 ```

-## OUTPUT
 ## In activity_main.xml
 ```
 <?xml version="1.0" encoding="utf-8"?>